Tuesday, December 7, 2010

 4) Two sounding boards: A wacky creative artist for business dilemmas and a stuffy business type for creative problems.
 The creative artist is not aware of traditional "solutions" and therefore automatically offers unique and out of the box ideas and opinions.
 Same is true of the stuffed suit - they will apply business logic and statistics to your creative problem and help you to see through the clutter to the bare bones and hopefully, the heart of the piece.
 In both scenarios, you will be trying something different and avoiding making the same choices over and over.

-6) Some piece of clothing that makes any outfit special - and instantly says any ensemble you're wearing is your own.
+5) A signature cocktail.
+Face it, it's just kind of cool.
+Plus it helps people to know what to have on hand when you're coming over.
+I like Presecco (Italian sparkling wine) and sometimes Frambois Lambic (Belgian raspberry beer that is also sparkling).6) Some piece of clothing that makes any outfit special - and instantly says any ensemble you're wearing is your own.
 I have a blue pashmina I wear year round and it instantly dresses up anything I'm wearing, keeps me warm, keeps food off my clothes, provides an odor guard on public transportation, and goes with everything.

 7) Some cool party trick or entertaining flair.
 Mine is an endless capacity to connect celebrities a la Six Degrees of Kevin Bacon, and making a kick-ass ice cream bomb dessert - which I always unmold in front of an audience.